skip navigation

 In other words, there are no "free" drops unless the League has made a mistake.
 Teams that intentionally and repeatedly wait until ten days in advance of a meet to drop that meet because the penalty is as high as if they had provided the League more notice, will be considered for expulsion per Rule A-5g, as will a team that repeatedly drops meets.

 Reporting Meet Results.
 Each host team must report the exact score of each game played at its meet to Tracie Tilton no later than 10:00 a.m. on the Monday after the previous Saturday’s meet.
-Teams failing to meet the 10:00 a.m.
-Monday deadline will be assessed a penalty against their hosting credit of $10 for each day that they are late, up to a maximum of the hosting credit for that meet.
+Hosts failing to report scores in a timely manner risk having their hosting privileges curtailed in future years.

 Scores must be reported in the order listed on the schedule page.
 The best way to report scores is to insert the scores after each team on the League-provided schedule page.
 Options for submitting scores are as follows (in order of League preference, any option is acceptable):